ishanyapa/diceOut-android/README.md

 # diceOut-android
-A simple game that is built using android
+A simple dice game that is built using Android.